 This initiative will help grow and develop research in primary care, as well as enhance research opportunities to improve patient and community outcomes in North West London by offering the clinical context for collaborations for researchers across Imperial, aligned with the Health and Technology School of Convergence Science.
 It will also become a centre of excellence for developing and implementing new approaches to care.

 Professor David Wingfield is a Professor of Practice (Primary Care) in the School of Public Health at Imperial and Head of R&D at Hammersmith and Fulham Partnership, which cares for 75,000 registered patients.
-He is Co-Director of the NW London PC-CRDC.
-His research focuses on improving care to patients living with dementia and he is Principal Investigator of the Blood Biomarkers for Early and Accurate Diagnosis in Primary Care study.
-David collaborates with GPs across North West London, aiming to expand the potential of research in primary care.
+He is Co-Director of the North London PC-CRDC.
+His research focuses on improving care to patients living with dementia and he is Principal Investigator of the Blood Biomarkers for Early and Accurate Diagnosis in Primary Care study and Primary Care lead for the UKDRI Care Research and Technology Centre.
+Professor Wingfield collaborates with GPs across North London, aiming to expand the potential of research in primary care.
 His vision is to create opportunities for patients to participate in clinical trials closer to home, while also supporting GPs, nurses, and pharmacists in developing their research capabilities.

 Dr Ivor Singh is the Co-Director of the NW London PC-CRDC and the GP Research Lead at Hounslow Medical Centre, the highest recruiting commercial research site in London.